-IE7 pro is one of those add-ons that everyone can download for free from its own website or the Windows Marketplace.
+IE7 pro is one of those add-ons that everyone can download for free from the company website linked in this sentence or the Windows Marketplace.
 It adds six new features to Internet Explorer 7, those are: Ad Filter, Super Drag and Drop, Mouse Gestures, Save Page to Image, Quick Switch Proxy and Enhanced Tabbed Browsing Capabilities.
-Save Page to Image is a very interesting add-on.
-It makes it possible to save the page as an image and choose from various image formats including jpg and png.

 Internet Explorer 7 users should take a look at IE7 pro and test it for a while.
 It is a free add-on and can be uninstalled without problems if you feel that you do not need the functionality.